iSarmad/DispNetCorr1D-Pytorch/README.md

 # DispNetCorr1D-Pytorch
 This repository only provides the 1D correlation function needed for DispNetCorr1D in Pytorch.
-I mainly made this because there are ample resources for Tensorflow implementation of the following Papers but the Pyotrch implementation have no 1D correlation layer.
+I mainly made this because there are ample resources for Tensorflow implementation of the following papers but the Pytorch implementation have no 1D correlation layer.
 So I wrote my own.

 * [DispNetCorr1D](https://arxiv.org/abs/1703.01780) A Large Dataset to Train Convolutional Networks for Disparity, Optical Flow, and Scene Flow Estimation